alphagov/govuk_content_api/README.md

 rake applications:create name=contentapi description="content api" home_uri="http://contentapi.dev" redirect_uri="http://contentapi.dev/auth/gds/callback"
 ```

-The provided OAuth tokens should be places into the CONTENTAPI_OAUTH_ID and CONTENTAPI_OAUTH_SECRET environment variables
+The provided OAuth tokens should be placed into the CONTENTAPI_OAUTH_ID and CONTENTAPI_OAUTH_SECRET environment variables

 You can then create an API user in the signonotron2 application.